AugmentedFifth/univalency/README.md

 ## a game about squares, types, and genesis

+---

 ### nerd shit

 **univalency** is written entirely in [Haskell](https://www.haskell.org/), using the [Helm](http://helm-engine.org/) game engine.
-Helm uses a style referred to as "functionally reactive programming" and is inspired directly by the Elm programming language (although Elm was certainly not the first to do so-called FRP).
+Helm uses a style referred to as "functionally reactive programming" (FRP) and is inspired directly by the [Elm programming language](http://elm-lang.org/) (although Elm was certainly not the first to do so-called FRP).

 [Elm's website gives perhaps the best explanation of FRP](https://guide.elm-lang.org/architecture/), *without* using 20 pages of LaTeX-heavy, dense, technical prose filled with strange sterile examples that don't seem to mean anything unless you've spent